louisgv/a-jekyll-blog/_posts/2015/11/2015-11-03-90-days-of-startup-day-9.md

 Improving Sarah.
 Working with Kawan to improve Sarah ability.
 Kawan is good at writing.

-Setting up Sarah landing page's animation using [Hover](http://ianlunn.github.io/Hover/), a great library. recomened way to use is to extract just the animation needed and put it in the CSS, in Sarah case, a global \_animation.css file.
+Setting up Sarah landing page's anigimation using [Hover](http://ianlunn.github.io/Hover/), a great library. recomened way to use is to extract just the animation needed and put it in the CSS, in Sarah case, a global \_animation.css file.

 The following property need to be researched for Bluemix Dialog services: